tsxoxo/portfolio-website/src/content/blog/thinking-through-animations-1.md

 ---
 title: Thinking through animations -- part 1
 subheading: Modelling interactions with Xstate and Vue for fun and profit.
+description: A devlog about building animations with Xstate and Vue.
 pubDate: 21.8.2023
 tags: [devlog, design, frontend]
 isDraft: false